Body

 • Stay in touch with phone calls, emails and text messages.

-• Attend Parent/Family weekend activities as well as other special events sponsored by the chapter or by the office of New Student and Family Experiences (NSFE).
+• Attend Parent/Family weekend activities as well as other special events sponsored by the chapter or by the office of New Student & Family Experiences (NSFE).

 • Expect to see numerous new t-shirts, photos, and Greek letter paraphernalia.